wp-plugins/caascade/readme.txt

 = Can I try out the services ? =

-Yes, 250 points are granted with signup, and another 250 points are granted the first of every month.
-This should be enough for users to take advantage of a particular service without any purchase.
+Yes, 250 points are awarded with signup, and another 250 points are awarded the first of every month.

 = How does the point system work ? =